A modified quasi-classical analysis to capture the effects of strong interaction in open QED lattices: Results

 We show in Fig.~\ref{fig:Fig1} the steady-state transmission for a single qubit and a pair of two directly coupled qubits using THLE, QCA and modified QCA analyses.
 For both single qubit and two direct-coupled qubit mediums, all the transmission results are calculated with maximum six bosons per qubit~($m=6$) for the THLE analysis.
 For a single qubit, we show the transmission profiles, i.e. $\mathcal{T}_{\rm THLE}^{\infty}$, $\mathcal{T}_{\rm QCA}^{\infty}$ and $\mathcal{T}_{\rm MQCA}^{\infty}$ versus scaled frequency $\omega_p/\omega_a$ for different input intensities~($I_{\rm in}$) in Fig.~\ref{fig:Fig1}(a,d,g).
-At low input intensity, Fig.~\ref{fig:Fig1}(a), the photon transport through the medium is coherent and we observe that the transmission profile for a single qubit has a single peak with maximum possible transmission at resonance.
-The three analyses, namely THLE, QCA and modified QCA, agree completely with each other as well.
-However, as we increase the intensity, Fig.~\ref{fig:Fig1}(d,g), the on-site interaction~($U$) at the qubits creates effective interactions between photons mediated by the qubits' excitations.
-Such effective interactions or optical nonlinearities cause photon blockade resulting in loss of coherent transport of photons, which is observed as decreasing of maximum transmission in the THLE transmission profile.
-Instead of showing a decrease in maximum transmission, the QCA only shows a shift in the transmission profile Fig.~\ref{fig:Fig1}(d,g), while the modified QCA agrees with the THLE results.
+At low input intensity, the three analyses, agree completely with each other.

-The decrease in maximum transmission showing loss of coherence due to photon blockade, at resonant input frequency $\omega_p=\omega_a$, is more clear in Fig.~\ref{fig:Fig1}(j), where we show lowering of transmission with increasing intensity.
+The decrease in maximum transmission due to photon blockade, at resonant input frequency $\omega_p=\omega_a$, is more clear in Fig.~\ref{fig:Fig1}(j), where we show lowering of transmission with increasing intensity.
 The reduction of transmission at very high light intensities is due to the saturation of qubits by photons, which completely blocks any transmission of light to the other end.
 This results in no interaction between the remaining photons.
-The observed decrease in the QCA transmission is due to the shifting of the transmission profile, and as mentioned before there is always some frequency with perfect transmission in this analysis, Fig.~\ref{fig:Fig1}(i).
+The observed decrease in the QCA transmission is due to the shifting of the transmission profile, and as mentioned before there is always some frequency with perfect transmission in this analysis, Fig.~\ref{fig:Fig1}(m-o).
 We show the systemic variation of the entire transmission profile with intensities in Fig.~\ref{fig:Fig1}(m,p,s) for QCA, THLE and modified QCA respectively.
 We observe that in all the single qubit transmission results, the QCA fails to match the THLE analysis, while the modified QCA has perfect agreement with THLE results for a large range of $I_{\rm in}$.
-This is not surprising as the $U_{\rm eff}$ was derived from the THLE of the single qubit model itself, and just signifies that the truncation errors are not significant.